The Road East: Day 6

+Retirement.
 Here we are in Frankfurt, Kentucky watching our absolute favorite show, The Big Bang Theory.
 Please tell me you think it is hilarious.
 I’m trying not to be overly panicked worried concerned that there are flash flood warnings scrolling across the bottom of the screen.
-I think I heard the word tornado; we are in the midwest after all.
+I think I heard the word tornado.
+We are in the Midwest after all.
 No worries.
 Only (only?) torrential rains and flash flooding.

 The Road to Retirement

 With the rain coming down, we hit the road to retirement this morning leaving O’Fallon, Missouri at 8:30.
 Seriously.
 O’Fallon, Missouri.
 Is there a large Irish population in Missouri?
 I have no idea.
-I do know there are a lot of churches and a seemingly equal number of adult book stores.
-I find the heart of the midwest full of mixed messages.
+Nor, do I know why there are a lot of churches and a seemingly equal number of adult book stores.
+I find the heart of the Midwest full of mixed messages.

 But with that being said, the U.S. is awesome!
 Go out and experience as much as you can.
 There is just so much to see, so many people to meet and so much to learn.
 And guess what?
 There is way more good than bad.